FriwiDev/ArterionMod/README.md

 Please excuse the bad code style and practices employed in some cases throughout this mod.
 It is a very small project and its code was always only intended to be functional, not to be published or read by others.

+The Server will probably release in August 2020 with a Community of (most likely) more than 200 players.

 ### License

 This mod and all of its contents and source files is only to be used, modified or published with written permission of the author.